UnlimitedDrip/CS305_Module5/README.md

 Using Visual Studio 2019 and IIS Express you can build the code and run it using the debugger.
 While the debugger is running you can see the results by opening your browser and going to http://localhost:55556/index.html.
 At this time we do not have any automated testing.

 # Contribute
 New code should be written in a feature branch and tested locally.
-Once ready to be incorporated in the development environment (https://dev.core.api.nau.edu/chat/index.html), a pull request should be used to merge the changes into the master branch.
+Once ready to be incorporated in the development environment, a pull request should be used to merge the changes into the master branch.
 From there the approver should squash commits and cleanup the branch when it is integrated into the master branch.
 When a change is pushed to the master branch it will compile and release to the dev envrionment.
 You can see the build process in pipeline and release information in the release section.
 From there the release can be approved for test and prod.

 # Useful Resources
 https://cloud.google.com/dialogflow/es/docs/fulfillment-overview